CamHenlin/MessagesForMacintosh/README.md

 - [Nuklear Quickdraw](https://github.com/CamHenlin/nuklear-quickdraw) - a heavily modified, Macintosh-specific version of [Nuklear](https://github.com/Immediate-Mode-UI/Nuklear) allowing a simple way to provide GUI services
 - [CoprocessorJS](https://github.com/CamHenlin/coprocessor.js) - a library that allows us to handle nodejs workloads sent over a serial port
 - [serialperformanceanalyzer](https://github.com/CamHenlin/serialperformanceanalyzer) - used to analyze the performance of many different parts of the application

-## How to use Messages for Macintosh
-There are two setup guides for Messages for Macintosh:

-- [the user-facing setup guide](https://henlin.net/), for users not interested in exploring the development workflow.
-This is the article you want if you just want to use your old Mac to chat.
-- [the developer-facing setup guide](https://henlin.net/), which explains how to set Messages for Macintosh up in such a way that you can make modifications to its different pieces

 ## Limitations / areas for improvement
 Messages for Macintosh is not perfect.
 Here are some known limitations and things that could be improved: